 TNC's Finzel Preserve is located in western Maryland, close to West Virginia.
 The ecosystem targeted for increasing red spruce cover typically occurs on gentle to steep slopes, and on soils that range from slightly acidic to very acidic, with varying amounts of nutrients, depending on landscape position and parent material.
 Common species that typically occur on these sites include sugar maple, American basswood, American beech, white ash, black cherry, yellow birch, sweet birch, red maple, eastern hemlock, red spruce, and tulip tree.
-Originally our only project area was going to be Cranesville Swamp, but at a recent site visit we found red spruce planted over 15 years ago being suppressed by Black The suppressed spruce are barely 3 ft. tall, so release should reveal a much more dramatic impact on growth rate.
+Originally our only project area was going to be Cranesville Swamp, but at a recent site visit we found red spruce planted over 15 years ago being suppressed by other species.
+The suppressed spruce are barely 3 ft. tall, so release should reveal a much more dramatic impact on growth rate.
 Finzel also lies in TNC’s prioritized connected landscape which makes it a better demonstration project than Cranesville, and potentially becoming part of the action plan for connecting landscapes in MD to WV and PA.

-- Go through mechanical girdling training with WV TNC staff (April-May)
+- Go through mechanical girdling training with WV TNC staff

-- Accelerate the red spruce restoration and regeneration by multiple decades by removing competing hardwoods (May-June)
+- Accelerate the red spruce restoration and regeneration by multiple decades by removing competing hardwoods

 - Record data on hardwood species removed as well as the quantity.
 Mark GPS points on target red spruce and take height, growth, and DBH measurements so that the effect of release can be determined in the future.
-(June-July)

 Climate Change Impacts

 Many dominant species within the Appalachian (hemlock)/northern hardwood forest are at risk of decline, especially under the higher emissions scenario.
 Suitable habitat and conditions for red spruce are expected to decline in the project area based on these key climate change impacts: